Duke Tai of Tian Qi

-Duke Tai's personal name was Tian He (田和), and ancestral name Gui (媯).
-His official posthumous title was simply Duke Tai of Qi, but he is commonly called Duke Tai of Tian Qi or Duke Tai of Tian to be distinguished from Jiang Ziya, the original Duke Tai from the House of Jiang, who founded Qi in the 11th century BC.

 Reign

 Since Tian He's great-grandfather Tian Heng killed Duke Jian of Qi in 481 BC, the leaders of the Tian clan had been the de facto rulers of Qi.
 In 404 BC Tian He succeeded his older brother Tian Daozi as head of the Tian clan.
 He nominally served under Duke Kang of Qi, the last ruler from the House of Jiang, but effectively ruled the state himself.

 Tian He asked Marquis Wu of Wei to lobby for him at the court of King An of Zhou, the nominal ruler of all China.
 In 386 BC, King An officially recognized Tian He as ruler of Qi, ending more than six centuries of rule by the House of Jiang.
 Tian He became the first de jure ruler of Qi from the House of Tian, and is posthumously known as Duke Tai of Qi.
 He subsequently exiled Duke Kang to a seaside city, where Duke Kang lived for seven more years and died in 379 BC.

 Duke Tai died in 384 BC, just two years after formally ascending the throne.
 He was succeeded by his son Tian Yan, who would later be killed by Duke Tai's younger son Tian Wu, Duke Huan of Tian Qi.